WuphonsReach/KSP-ScrapyardBob/README.md

-# ScrapyardBob's Parts for KSP 1.5.1
+# ScrapyardBob's Modified Parts for KSP 1.5.1

 This adds new parts for Kerbal Space Program (KSP) via ModuleManager (MM) configuration files.